Sujan-Kandeepan/P0Sequences/documentation.md

 ## 2. Testing

-The testing of new functionality is done in the **TestConcat.ipynb**, **TestLiterals.ipynb** and **TestIndexing.ipynb**
+The testing of new functionality is done in the [TestConcat.ipynb](TestConcat.ipynb), [TestIndexing.ipynb](TestIndexing.ipynb) and [TestLiterals.ipynb](TestLiterals.ipynb).

 ### 2.1 Passing testcases

 It is important to have testcases that are used to validate the above features and examples that we showed in section 1.2.
 There are numerous tests in each of the test files which are used for validating the features.

-In **TestConcat.ipynb**, there are __ testcases that are for meant to pass and check valid syntax.
+In [TestConcat.ipynb](TestConcat.ipynb), there are __ testcases that are for meant to pass and check valid syntax.

-In **TestLiterals.ipynb**, there are 9 testcases that are for meant to pass and check valid syntax.
+In [TestIndexing.ipynb](TestIndexing.ipynb), there are 11 testcases that are for meant to pass and check valid syntax.

-In **TestIndexing.ipynb**, there are 11 testcases that are for meant to pass and check valid syntax.
+In [TestLiterals.ipynb](TestLiterals.ipynb), there are 9 testcases that are for meant to pass and check valid syntax.

 ### 2.2 Error checking testcases

 In addition to having checked that the features have been added properly,it is important to see in what scenario the new grammar rules fail and also what error message is returned so that a user can easily discern what the issue is.

-In **TestConcat.ipynb**, there are __ testcases that are for meant to fail and result in an error message.
+In [TestConcat.ipynb](TestConcat.ipynb), there are __ testcases that are for meant to fail and result in an error message.

-In **TestLiterals.ipynb**, there are 4 testcases that are for meant to fail and result in an error message.
+In [TestIndexing.ipynb](TestIndexing.ipynb), there are 13 testcases that are for meant to fail and result in an error message.

-In **TestIndexing.ipynb**, there are 13 testcases that are for meant to fail and result in an error message.
+In [TestLiterals.ipynb](TestLiterals.ipynb), there are 4 testcases that are for meant to fail and result in an error message.

 ## 3. Design Challenges

 - Deciding how we would implement sequences in terms of whether to create a new data type or just add to the array data type.
 **End result:** After seeing in lab 11, that arrays already provided much of the groundwork necessary in terms of the fact that the value at an index can be updated one at a time.
-We decided that we could re-use arrays in many scenarios as we do in the `SubArray` in the **ST.ipynb** class as shown below.
+We decided that we could re-use arrays in many scenarios as we do in the `SubArray` in the [ST.ipynb](ST.ipynb) class as shown below.

 ```python
 class SubArray: